How to read your Octopus Energy bill

-There are a few possible reasons you might receive a single fuel statement:
+There are a few reasons you might receive a single fuel statement:

-- If you’re a new customer, we might still be in the process of getting all your meter information and closing ‘handover’ meter readings from your old supplier.
+- If you’re a new customer, we might still be waiting for your meter information and closing ‘handover’ meter readings from your old supplier

-If we think the gas reading you gave us didn’t look right, we’ll send you a bill for your electricity only (or vice versa) while we investigate the strange reading.
+If we think the gas reading you gave us didn’t look right, we’ll send you a bill for your electricity only (or vice versa) while we investigate.

-In the meantime, You can find a record of all meter readings you’ve previously submitted on your online account dashboard (in the section with information about your property, meter, and tariffs).
+In the meantime, you can find a record of all the meter readings you’ve previously submitted on your account dashboard, in the section with information about your property, meter, and tariffs.

-- We are having trouble with connecting to one of your smart meters.
+- We are having trouble connecting to one of your smart meters

-From time to time, we might encounter an issue taking automatic readings from your smart meter, often due to problems transferring the data between a number of different third parties and industry checks before it reaches us.
-If you have a smart meter and your statement only shows a charge for one fuel, or you have not received a meter reading in a while, get in touch and one of our energy experts will look into it.
+From time to time we may stop taking automatic readings from your smart meter due to problems with the smart network.
+If you have a smart meter and your statement only shows a charge for one fuel, or you have not received a statement for a while, get in touch and one of our energy experts will look into it.

 Why has a charge been credited to my account?

-From time to time we might discover there was an issue with a past bill (for example, if we billed you to an incorrectly submitted reading) and we'll need to recalculate to make sure all your charges are correct.
-To do that, we first need to get rid of the incorrect charges, and credit your account so we're back to square one.
+This could mean we’ve discovered an issue with a past bill (for example, if we billed you to an incorrectly submitted reading) and we need to recalculate to make sure all your charges are correct.
+To do that, we need to get rid of the incorrect charges, and credit your account so we're back to square one.
 Then, we'll add the correct charges, getting your account up-to-date.

 - It's also possible that we'd overestimated your energy consumption on a previous bill, and credited the difference back to you when you sent a meter reading.

-If you haven’t submitted a meter reading in a while, we’ll've been creating your energy bills based on estimates of how much power you've used.
-Once you give us a new reading, it might turn out that we’ve been overestimating your usage.
+If you haven’t submitted a meter reading in a while, we create your energy bills based on estimates of how much power you've used.
+Once you give us a new reading, it might turn out we’ve been overestimating your usage.
 In this case your charge will end up being lower than we expected and your account will be credited with the difference.